mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the signature on the message.
 The member then updates its state as follows:

-* Update the roster by setting the credential in the removed slot to the null optional value
+* Update the roster by setting the credential at `removed`/2 to the null optional value
 * Update the ratchet tree by replacing nodes in the direct path from the removed leaf using the information in the Remove message